*AireCon IV: MontiDots Interview, the fourth recording is the relevant recording.

 MD2 The Curse of Harken Hall includes changes to just two Classes—the Cleric and the Magic-user.
 Clerics in Highcliff Gard are polytheistic, worshipping a pantheon rather than a single god and making offerings to each of the gods of the pantheon as necessary.
 This gives Clerics access to a wide range of spheres and thus spells, the given pantheon for Highcliff Gard suggesting a Norse influence—no surprise given that the designer is from Yorkshire.
 Magic-Users can brew potions with the aid of a liquid known as Aqua Conjurum, which is brewed by alchemists typically of higher Level.
 The problem with these changes is that they are not as clearly presented as they could be.

 At the heart of MD2 The Curse of Harken Hall is a mystery and a curse.
-Long again, the first Lord of Highcliff Gard, Sir Agrail de Harken, came to the valley and began construction of a castle.
+Long ago, the first Lord of Highcliff Gard, Sir Agrail de Harken, came to the valley and began construction of a castle.
 Unfortunately, he angered an Erle noble who responded with a series of curses.
 The first prevented further construction of the castle; the second spread fever and famine throughout the valley after de Harken banished all Erle Folk from the Highcliff Gard; whilst the third meant that no male de Harken ever lived beyond his fortieth year.
 The player characters learn of this from a bard whilst passing through the valley, but their presence has obviously been noted because they receive a summons from Lady Karlina Harken, the wife of the current Lord of Highcliff Gard who is in his thirty-ninth year and so due to die within the next months…

 Recently, damp at Harken Hall has revealed a previously concealed door and Lady Karlina Harken wants to hire the adventurers to venture beyond this door and discover what secrets it hides.
-Beyond the base payment, Lady Karlina will pay for all information that they can learn, especially if it gives clues as the nature of the Harken family cure and how to lift it.
+Beyond the base payment, Lady Karlina will pay for all information that they can learn, especially if it gives clues as the nature of the Harken family curse and how to lift it.
 What lies beyond the concealed door is a circular complex of just twenty-one rooms and corridors.
 These are currently inhabited by vermin and the undead, all relatively weak ones given that this scenario is for First Level, though there are signs that the complex was once in use by the living.
 The dungeon is just thirteen pages in length, but several of the rooms are large enough and important enough to have one, two, or even three pages devoted to them.
 What this means is that these locations are rich in flavour and detail that supports the investigative and explorative aspects that dominate MD2 The Curse of Harken Hall.
 In fact, there is so much information in the scenario that the Dungeon Master is advised to tell his players that they should take notes about what they find and that come the end of the scenario, the player characters will be rewarded Experience Points for not just killing creatures and taking their treasure, but also for how much information they gather.
 To that end, MD2 The Curse of Harken Hall is not a scenario wherein the overly curious will be punished for investigating just a little too much.
 The players should pay attention to the details of each and every location in the dungeon if their characters are to get the best out of MD2 The Curse of Harken Hall.

 This investigation and its accompanying level of detail will not only reward the player characters in terms of clues and thus Experience Points, but also some decent magic and/or special items for player characters of First Level.
 These are quite detailed in their effect and quite useful in their way, but without being overly powerful.